everyone i ever knew plus everything that ever happened minus everything i forgot

 Tina drawing at her Jeanne Mance table.
 The Constant Comment obscured by bad focus.

-Suzanne was a dancer, tall and of course extremely beautiful.
-I didn't know her well – just well enough to be in love with her, as we all were.
-And neither did I know Vaillancourt beyond a nod and a "salut!" when we'd rub elbows at Le Bistro on Mountain Street where we all hung out, including Suzanne and Cohen.
-I often went to Le Bistro with Candy Lutz.
-She'd drink Dubonnet and I drank beer.
+Suzanne was a dancer, tall and very beautiful.
+She also posed for life drawing classes at l’École des Beaux-arts.
+I didn’t know her well – just well enough to be in love with her, as we all were.
+And neither did I know Vaillancourt beyond a nod and a “salut!” when we’d rub elbows at Le Bistro on Mountain Street where we all hung out, including Suzanne and Cohen.
+I often went to Le Bistro with Linda Katz.
+She’d drink Dubonnet and I drank beer.

 Vaillancourt was and as far as I know still is a great sculptor.
 We looked similar, being the only two guys in Montreal with extremely long hair and beards, before this became a trend.
 I was occasionally mistaken for him – sometimes even by him – which came in handy attending the many vernissages around town.
 Montreal was a great city for Art and there was at least one vernissage every night of the week and these always included as much wine as you needed, so I went to a lot.
 Sometimes you'd need an invitation to get in but I suppose I looked too much like an artist to be refused and, like I say, sometimes they thought I was Vaillancourt himself.